The Complete Project Manager with CAPM® and PMP® Prep

 • Master the creation of project-driven budgets and timelines

-• Learn how to predict and prevent risks
+• How to predict and prevent risks

 How you will benefit